 If you’re concerned about your cardiovascular health and the effects of wine consumption on the old ticker’s ability to function, you can rest easy.

-The tannins found in red wine contain procyanidins (phenols by another name), and these phenols have been shown to prevent cardiovascular disease.
+The tannins in red wine contain procyanidins (phenols by another name), and these phenols have been shown to prevent cardiovascular disease.

 6. Wine reduces the risk of type-2 diabetes